MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/data-platform-create-app.md

 To follow this quickstart, you must switch to an [environment](working-with-environments.md) in which a database in the Common Data Service has been created and contains data.
 If no such environment exists and you have administrative privileges, you can [create an environment](../../administrator/environments-administration.md#create-an-environment) that meets this requirement.

-If you're not signed up for PowerApps, you can [sign up for free](https://web.powerapps.com).
+If you don't have a license for PowerApps, you can [sign up for free](signup-for-powerapps.md).

 ## Generate an app
 1. Sign in to [PowerApps](https://web.powerapps.com).